zeroc-ice/ice/java/BuildInstructions.md

 ### Preparing to Build

-This source distribution cannot be compiled successfully without the Berkeley DB run time for Java (`db.jar`).
-The build system searches in standard locations for the following two JAR files:

-    db-5.3.28.jar
-    db.jar

-If neither of these files is present in the standard locations on your system, you must set `dbHome` in `gradle.properties`.

-The build system also requires the Slice translators from Ice for C++.
+The build system  requires the Slice translators from Ice for C++.
 If you have not built Ice for C++ in this source distribution, you must set the `ICE_HOME` environment variable with the path name of your Ice installation.
 For example, on Unix:

     $ export ICE_HOME=/opt/Ice-3.6.1 (For local build)
     $ export ICE_HOME=/usr (For RPM installation)